Now Accepting!

 About EBAC Training

 EBAC’s Learning & Education Department offers opportunities for life-long learning to all people and organizations supporting youth and families to heal after experiencing trauma.
-The Learning and Education Division leads the work to develop a highly qualified, trained, and supported workforce to have the skills to be successful in meeting the needs of the children, youth and families.
+The Learning and Education Division team leads the work to develop a highly qualified, trained, and supported workforce to have the skills to be successful in meeting the needs of the children, youth and families.
 Our trauma-informed and culturally responsive course offerings teach foundational principles and best practices to support resiliency and recovery.
 We host a variety of trainings to address a wide spectrum of social justice issues necessary to address the systemic oppression experienced in our communities.

 Core Content Areas

-The core content areas for our trainings are: Trauma Education, Trauma Informed Systems, Resiliency, Grief and Loss, School Based and Community Based Counseling, Resource Navigation, Parenting, Social Emotional Development and Social Justice
+The core content areas for our trainings are: Trauma Education, Trauma Informed Systems, Resiliency, Grief and Loss, School Based and Community Based Counseling, Resource Navigation, Parenting, Social Emotional Development and Social Justice.

 Bring Training to Your Organization